 District 3 (representing Davenport, Bonny Doon, the North Coast of Santa Cruz County,

 as well as a significant portion of the city of Santa Cruz including the University of California, Santa Cruz campus)

 Akin Babatola – alt Tamyra Rice

 District 4 (representing most of the city of Watsonville as well as the surrounding unincorporated areas of the Pajaro Valley)

 Jenny Sarmiento – alt Celeste Gutierrez

-Jenni Veitch-Olson – alt TBA
+Jenni Veitch-Olson – alt OPEN

 District 5 (representing the San Lorenzo Valley, Santa Cruz Mountains, the city of Scotts Valley, portions of the city of Santa Cruz,